hschott/ficum/README.md

 FindIterable<Document> documents = getMongoDB().getCollection("restaurants").find(filter);
 ```

-The query string could also passed in via RESTful query `/pets?q=owner.city%3D%3D'Madison'%2Ctype%3D%3D'dog'`.
+The query could also be passed in via RESTful query parameter `/pets?q=owner.city%3D%3D'Madison'%2Ctype%3D%3D'dog'`.

-*with Builder*
+_with Builder_

-It is also possible to build the node tree and from the node tree a query string.
+It is also possible to build the node tree with an API and from the node tree a query literal.
-The Builder works in infix notation as you would write the query as string.
+The Builder works in infix notation just as you would write the query as string.

 ```java
 Node root = Builder.newInstance().constraint("owner.city", Comparison.EQUALS, "Madison").and()